Biden scored a major legislative victory, but now comes the hard part - Local News 8

 “The American people already built a parade that’s been marching toward victory,” McConnell said.
 “Democrats just want to sprint in front of the parade and claim credit.”

+House Speaker Nancy Pelosi dismissed GOP criticism of the bill during an interview on ABC’s “This Week” on Sunday.
+“You can be sure that all of their states and communities will be benefiting from this, and they won’t be complaining about it back home.”

-But for Biden, his trip this week is about more than selling his own first major legislative win.
-It’s part of his effort to rebuild Americans’ trust in government and its ability to help average people after four years in which Trump continually undermined government institutions.
+For Biden, the trips this week are about more than selling his own first major legislative win.
+He is also intent on rebuilding Americans’ trust in government and its ability to help average people after four years in which Trump continually undermined government institutions.

 Whether Americans buy that pitch in this highly partisan climate will go a long way toward determining Biden’s success in the Oval Office.

-Note: This story has been updated with additional comments Sunday.